axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

 General settings
 ----------------

-**General settings** allows you to configure some settings according to your requirements.
-This area contains :guilabel:`Selected homepage` and :guilabel:`Show Welcome Tour`.
+General settings allows you to configure some settings according to your requirements.
+This area contains :guilabel:`Homepage`.

 Process list configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^